 Note: This requirement does not apply to small sites holding an environmental authority to dispose less than 2,000 tonnes of waste per year, until 1 June 2022.

 - Volumetric surveys are also required to be carried out for any new landfill cell before it is used for the first time for disposing of waste to landfill at the site.

 When do results need to be reported?

-From June 2020, the results of volumetric surveys are to be entered into the Queensland Waste Data System (QWDS) and submitted before the end of July.
+The results of volumetric surveys are to be entered into the Queensland Waste Data System (QWDS) and submitted before the end of July.

 For all new landfill cells, the results of the volumetric survey must be submitted to the department before the end of the month immediately following the month that the volumetric survey was carried out.

 What information do I need to report?

 The operator must ensure that the annual volumetric survey is carried out for: